iceablemedia/BBP-Close-Old-Topics/readme.md

 __This plugin only works with bbPress 2.2 or later.__ It will not have any effect if bbPress is not installed and activated, and will  not work correctly with any version older than 2.2.
 This plugin was tested with bbPress up to 2.5.14.

+### Things won't work

+Please create a thread in the [support forum](https://wordpress.org/support/plugin/bbp-close-old-topics) and make sure to explain your issue with as much details as you can so it is possible to help you.

+### It's great, I love it!

+Brilliant!
+If you don't mind, I would really appreciate it if you left a [review](https://wordpress.org/support/plugin/bbp-close-old-topics/reviews/) with the appropriate number of stars.

 ### It's cool, and I think it could be even better

 Suggestions are certainly welcome!
 Pull requests are also more than welcome on [GitHub](https://github.com/iceable/bbp-close-old-topics)

+### I have another question/suggestion

+Feel free to ask in the [support forum](https://wordpress.org/support/plugin/bbp-close-old-topics)!

 ## Screenshots